Shockingly Easy Focaccia Recipe

 - Make a simple but delicious sandwich.
 Slice the focaccia loaf into 4 or 6 slices – depending on how hungry you are! – and fill with your favourite sandwich fillings.
 My fave is tuna salad.
 Don’t forget the salt and pepper – it makes all the difference.

 - Use it to make a focaccia pizza.
 Add your favourite toppings and grill/broil until lightly golden and bubbling.
 Yum.
+You can even make it in your air fryer, if you like.
+Simply follow the instructions to make 10-minute air fryer naan pizza, but use focaccia instead!

 - Make focaccia art if you’re feeling artistic and want to impress everyone.
 Forever.
 Here’s a tutorial on focaccia bread art if this idea interests you!